Family protocol in Spain

 How can we help you?

-If you want to make an inquiry about our services for business management, please fill out the inquiry form.
+If you would like to make an inquiry about our business management services, please fill out the inquiry form.

 At UR Global, we manage more than 400 Spanish companies in Spain and Latin America, so we have extensive experience in family business management and tax legal advice.

 To offer this service with which we are so familiar, we have a team of specialists who perform many different types of family protocols.
-In a business consultation, they mitigate the frictions, tensions and problems that appear in any company with the passing of time, always following the signatories’ own will with the objective that all of them may agree with the signed result.
+They, in business consulting, mitigate the frictions, frictions and problems that appear in any company with the passing of time, always following the will of the signatories with the objective that all of them agree with the signed result.

 Objectives

-We understand that each company has its own values, so we establish a family protocol that fits the principles of all the partners perfectly, in order to ensure harmony between all parties, laying all the foundations for a business to be prosperous and successful over time.
+We understand that each company has its own values, so we establish a family protocol that fits perfectly with the principles of all the partners, with the aim of ensuring harmony between all parties, laying all the foundations for a prosperous and successful business over time.

 Frequently asked questions about family protocol

-Constituted with the agreement of all members and family members, the family protocol may, among others, have the following functions:
+Constituted as the acceptance of all members and family partners, the family protocols would have, among others, the following functions:

-• Ensure that the family business has the necessary robustness to be passed on with sufficient solidity to future generations.
+• Ensure that the family business is robust enough to be passed on to future generations.

-• Define the actions of the company’s managing partners, making clear each partner’s rights and duties as of the moment of acceptance of the agreement.
+• Define the actions of the managing partners of the company, making clear the rights and duties of each one of them upon acceptance of the agreement.

-• Define the position of family members in relation to asset life.
+• Define the position of family members in relation to patrimonial life.

-At UR Global we offer tax legal advice on the company’s family protocol, offering alternatives and helping to reach an agreement on all those points of friction that arise in any family, until there is compliance with the will of the majority of members of the organization.
+UR Global offers legal and tax advice on the family protocol of the company, offering alternatives and helping to reach an agreement on all those points of friction that arise in any family, until the will of the majority of members of the organization is reached.

-There are three fundamental pillars on which the family protocol is based: family, property and governance.
+There are three fundamental pillars on which the family protocol is based: family, ownership and governance.

 1. Family

-1. Establishing family or non-family succession of partners
+1. How to establish family or non-family succession of partners.

-2. Define the work requirements for a family member to work in the company.
+2. Narrow down the work requirements for a family member to work in the company.

 5. In order to ensure generational replacement, establish an obligation to retire at a certain age.